cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

-This is still done manually.
-For example, to upgrade from `0.0.24` to `0.0.25`:
+All SDKs version on the same cadence, and the version is still done manually.
+To upgrade, for example, from `0.0.24` to `0.0.25`:

 -   Bump the version numbers in these files to `0.0.25`:
     -   `sdk/go/project.json`